Overview of Open Response Assessments

 Uploading various content for the course may be done using components.
 Once the course designer has created the required sections and subsections, they must create units to insert the content within.
 The components are included within the units; with ...

-• HTML (Texts) Component Overview and Templates
+• Texts Component Overview and Templates

 The key elements constituting your course content are the Text components utilized.
 To add and format text, links, images, or other content types; you may use Text components.
 It is possible to add text, images, and hyperlinks, within the text ...